“I’ll just have water.” He said to the waitress, returning her overemphasized smile with a curt one.

 She tried to mask her disappointment with an even wider smile, but he had already seen it.

 He smiled to himself as she walked away.
 He was aware that he was a little easy on the eyes, but he had not always benefited from that type of attention.
-If anything, it had brought him more trouble than he needed.
+If anything, it had brought him more trouble than he cared for.

 The fact that she was open to it made her even more intriguing.
 She had insisted on meeting him at a location of his choosing rather than him picking her up.
 That way, if it all went sour, she could drive herself home or somewhere more interesting.

 He glanced at his watch, and then towards the entrance.
 She had just walked in, and was scanning the room.
 She smiled at him as their eyes met, and made her way over.

 She wore very little makeup, and a dress that showed her curves but still left a lot to the imagination.
 He suspected it was intentional, and he was glad for it.

 She had suggested that their mutual friends show each of them the other person’s picture so they knew exactly who they were looking out for.
 It was not entirely a blind date per se, but neither of them wanted to look lost in a fancy restaurant.

 He got up and greeted her with a kiss to one cheek, before pulling out her chair.